hercules-ci/flake-parts/CONTRIBUTING.md

 # Style

+Rule #1.
+Go with the flow.
+Write code that fits in.
+Don't reformat existing code.
+Don't obsess over fitting in.
+Write good docs and tests instead.

 This repository is written in a style similar to that of Nixpkgs, with some exceptions

  - File names may be in camelCase.
 This reduces the number of unique names in the project.